Each October 12 Spain marks its National Day or Dia de la Hispanidad with a public holiday.

 The army, navy, air force, Guardia Civil and even the Spanish Legionnaires, accompanied by their mascot goat – march down the capital’s Paseo de la Castellana watched by the Royal family, and Spain’s leading politicians.

 But it’s not just Madrid that the event is celebrated.
 Malaga hosts a military procession, while Huelva holds a celebration and in Zaragoza a fiesta takes place dedicated to Our Lady of the Pilar, the patron saint of the Spanish Guardia Civil and the Hispanic world.

 Anyone not in the know would be forgiven for thinking the great 15th-century explorer was Spanish.

-But Columbus was Italian, born in Genoa, so why is he so adored here?
+But although Columbus’ true origins are the subject of much conjecture, it is widely believed that he was Italian, born in Genoa.
+So why is he so adored here?

 Then, as now, it came down to ‘enchufados’ – his connections.

 In 1485, following the death of his wife in Portugal, Cristobal Colon, as he is known here, moved to Palos de la Frontera in Huelva with his newborn son Diego.

 He had been searching for a sponsor to finance his new transatlantic voyage, aimed at forging a westward sea passage to ‘the Orient’ (Asia).

 Settlers planned to start a colony where they could convert people to Christianity and exploit the production of spices and other natural resources.

 But the explorer was struggling to convince monarchs in Europe that such a route was feasible.